envelope-zero/docs/content/en/docs/Usage/import/_index.md

 ---
 title: "Import"
 description: >
-  Envelope Zero can import budgets from YNAB 4 (and soon, transactions from your bank account).
+  Envelope Zero can import transactions from your bank account and whole budgets from YNAB 4
 ---